sts10/tidy/readme.markdown

             expressions in the form of base**exponent (helpful for generating diceware lists).
 Cuts are done randomly

+    -C, --remove-nonascii
+            Remove all words that have any non-ASCII characters from new list

     -d, --delete-after <DELETE_AFTER_DELIMITER>
             Delete all characters after the first instance of the specified delimiter until the end of line (including the delimiter).
 Delimiter must be a single character (e.g., ',').
 Use